PyMVPA/PyMVPA/doc/source/tutorial_mappers.rst

 Detrending
 ----------

-PyMVPA provides functionality to remove polynomial trends from the data, meaning that polynomials are fitted to the time series and only what is not explained by them remains in the dataset.
+PyMVPA provides functionality to remove polynomial trends from the data (other methods are available too), meaning that polynomials are fitted to the time series and only what is not explained by them remains in the dataset.
 In the case of linear detrending, this means fitting a straight line to the time series of each voxel via linear regression and taking the residuals as the new feature values.
 Detrending can be seen as a type of data transformation, hence in PyMVPA it is implemented as a mapper.

 >>> detrender = PolyDetrendMapper(polyord=1, chunks_attr='chunks')